Key Takeaways

 How long does it take for link building to produce positive ROI?

 Typically 6–12 months to break even on a traffic value basis.
-The break-even point depends on your starting authority, keyword competition, and link quality.
+The break-even point depends on your starting domain authority, keyword competition, and link quality.
 Campaigns targeting lower-competition keywords with high-DR links can break even in as little as 4–5 months.
 Highly competitive verticals may take 9–12 months.
 See our link building timeline guide for detailed benchmarks.

 Is link building worth it for small businesses?